alis-lang/alis/docs/spec.md

 All variations of the assignment operator that combine an arithmetic operator `op` with `=` to make `op=` are translated from `A op= B;` into `A = A op B;`

-The `@=` reference assingment operator is not a compound assignment operator.

 ## Operator Overloading